ibm-cloud-docs/monitoring/core/ha-dr.md

 If the applications and services that you are monitoring through a monitoring instance are all co-located in the same region, then you must wait for the region to be available again for business.

-If you have deployed Sysdig agents on your systems, and those systems are not impacted by the regional failure, you may choose to redirect metrics to other instances of Sysdig in a different region.
+If you have deployed monitoring agents on your systems, and those systems are not impacted by the regional failure, you may choose to redirect metrics to other instances of Sysdig in a different region.
 To redirect metric data, complete the following steps:
 1. [Provision a Sysdig instance](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-provision)
-2. Reconfigure the Sysdig agent of each system: Change the access key and ingestion endpoints in the agent configuration.
+2. Reconfigure the monitoring agent of each system: Change the access key and ingestion endpoints in the agent configuration.
 [Learn more](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-config_agent).
 3. Define IAM permissions to work with the new monitoring instance.

     Using access groups to manage permissions to work with a Sysdig monitoring instance, reduces the amount of work that you might have to do to set the correct policies and users to work with a new instance.
 Information about access groups is global and not region based.